-Members of the public may have questions regarding the professional practice of registered members of ACSLPA.
+Members of the public may have questions regarding the professional practice of registered members of Alberta College of Speech-Language Pathologists and Audiologists (ACSLPA).
 At times, some may find it difficult to determine whether a person is a registered member of ACSLPA depending on how a person has identified themselves.
 This includes advertising where both registered practitioners and non-registered individuals promote services within the protected scope of either a SLP or Audiologist.
 Additionally, questions surrounding personal experiences involving “practice” may present themselves as an “unknown” where clarification is required.
 We encourage the public to contact ACSLPA when these type of scenarios or concerns require clarification.

 There is at times a very narrow margin between a concern and a complaint.
 ACSLPA may consider any concern about a registered member as “Unprofessional Conduct” that may include a breach within the HPA, Code of Ethics or the Standards of Practice.
 However not all concerns or complaints may constitute unprofessional conduct.

 If you want to submit a formal complaint and not a concern,